microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 .. note:: We'll see many more examples of how to do these pivoting operations later in the document.

-*MSTICPy* has had entity classes from the very early days but, until now, these have only been used sporadically in the rest of the package.

 The pivot functionality exposes operations relevant to a particular entity as methods (or functions) of that entity.
 These operations include: